Ajnasz/git-branch-history/README.md

-Record branch git history so you can switch back to previous used branches more easily.
+List and checkout git previously used branches.

 ## Installation